-- 28. Zuffa, LLC.
-Zuffa LLC is a Nevada limited liability company founded in 2000 and headquartered in Las Vegas, Nevada.
-During the Class Period, Zuffa engaged in the business of, among other things, promoting live Professional MMA bouts in the U.S. and elsewhere, under the trade names of the Ultimate Fighting Championship® or UFC®.
-Under the UFC trademark, which is wholly owned by Zuffa, Zuffa promotes professional MMA events for live audiences as well as live television, Internet and PPV broadcasts; and licenses, markets, sells and distributes UFC Licensed Merchandise and/or Promotional Materials including, but not limited to, tickets to bouts, live and taped television programming, broadcasts over an Internet subscription service, sponsorships and other merchandise including video games, action figures, gyms, fitness products, athletic equipment, apparel, footwear, hats, photographs, toys, collectibles, trading cards and digital media products. - 29.
-Zuffa Parent, LLC.
-During the Class Period, Zuffa Parent, LLC (n/k/a TKO Operating Company, LLC or TKO OpCo), owned and operated the Ultimate Fighting Championship ("UFC"), the world's premier professional mixed martial arts ("MMA") organization.
-Zuffa is in the business of, among other things, promoting live Professional MMA bouts in the U.S. and elsewhere, under the trade names of the Ultimate Fighting Championship® or UFC®.
-Under the UFC trademark, Zuffa promotes professional MMA events for live audiences as well as live television, Internet and PPV broadcasts; and licenses, markets, sells and distributes UFC Licensed Merchandise and/or Promotional Materials including, but not limited to, tickets to bouts, live and taped television programming, broadcasts over an Internet subscription service, sponsorships and other merchandise including video games, action figures, gyms, fitness products, athletic equipment, apparel, footwear, hats, photographs, toys, collectibles, trading cards and digital media products.
+- Zuffa is in the business of, among other things, promoting live Elite Professional MMA 35. bouts in the U.S. and elsewhere, under the trade names of the Ultimate Fighting Championship or UFC.
+Under the UFC trademark, which is wholly owned by Zuffa, Zuffa promotes professional MMA events for live audiences as well as live television, Internet and PPV broadcasts, and licenses, markets, sells and distributes UFC Licensed Merchandise and/or Promotional Materials including, but not limited to, tickets to bouts, live and taped television programming, broadcasts over an Internet subscription service, sponsorships and other merchandise including video games, action figures, gyms, fitness products, athletic equipment, apparel, footwear, hats, photographs, toys, collectibles, trading cards and digital media products. - 36.
+All of Defendant's actions described in this Complaint are part of, and in furtherance of, the unlawful anticompetitive scheme and illegal restraints of trade alleged herein, and were authorized, ordered, and/or performed by Defendant's various owners, shareholders, officers, agents, employees, or other representatives, including but not limited to, Lorenzo Fertitta, Frank Fertitta, and Dana White, while actively engaged in the management of Defendant's affairs, within the course and scope of their roles or duties of employment, or with the actual, apparent, or ostensible authority of the UFC. - 37.
+Defendant has illegally acquired and continues to maintain monopsony power in the Relevant Input Market, i.e., the market for Elite Professional MMA Fighter services, through various illicit market restraints and exclusionary conduct, including unlawful restraints and exclusionary conduct in the Relevant Output Market.